jsncmgs1/spotify_ex/README.md

 end
 ```

 The authentication module will set refresh and access tokens in a cookie.
-The access token expires every hour.
-Future portions of SpotifyEx will handle most of this for you, but for now you'll need to check for a 401 status in your responses and call Spotify.Authentication.refresh, if there is a refresh token present.
+The access token expires every hour, and you'll need to check your reponses for 401 errors.
+Call Spotify.Authentication.refresh, if there is a refresh token present.
 If not, you'll need to redirect back to Authorization:

+** Phoenix example (Example app found at [SpotifyExTest](http://www.github.com/jsncmgs1/spotify_ex_test)) **

 ```elixir
 defmodule SpotifyExTest.PlaylistController do